-In today’s world, it’s not all that easy.
+In today’s world, teaching gratitude isn’t easy nor is learning how to be grateful an easy feat.
 You have all these materialistic things flashing in front of your face on social media, television, and everywhere you go – someone always has the latest gadget.

-We live in a very materialistic world without gratitude journals.
+We live in a very materialistic world.
 We live in a world where technology at times seems to take priority over people.
 Instilling gratitude is now more important than ever!